 Increases the maximum money judgment awarded in a landlord-tenant case from $1500 to $5000.

 Allows a landlord to collect first and last month’s rent in addition to a security deposit.

 Permits a landlord to remove a tenant’s property if it is blocking access to a common area or dumpster, leaking damaging fluids, or is unregistered or inoperable.

 Provides additional grounds for termination of tenancy with 7 days notice.

 Should NH increase legal protections for renters?

-A recent survey found that 46.6% of NH renters are spending more than 30% of their income on housing.
-That's a 2% increase over last year's numbers.
+A 2018 survey found that 46.6% of NH renters are spending more than 30% of their income on housing.
+That's a 2% increase over the previous year.
 Nearly half of those cost-burdened renters are actually spending more than 50% of their income on housing, making them severely cost-burdened.

 CONTACT ELECTED OFFICIALS »

 Here in NH, your opinion counts.
 We make it easy to find and reach out to your elected officials about the issues that matter most to you.
 Click to search and contact your elected officials!